 Find creative ways to add personality to your communication

-Finding creative ways to add personality can help you stand out from the competition and build stronger relationships with your prospects.
-One way to do this is by using emojis in your emails and instant messages.
 But don't go overboard – you don't want to come across as too casual or unprofessional.
-Instead, use them sparingly to add extra oomph to your messages.
+Instead, use them sparingly to add extra oomph to your messages, maintaining the professional decorum expected of sales managers.
 For example, you can use a smiley face to show enthusiasm or a thumbs up to show agreement.

 Using video messages instead of traditional emails.
 It allows you to showcase your facial expressions and tone of voice, which can help you connect with your prospects on a more personal level.
-Plus, it's fun to mix things up and stand out from the crowd.
-And finally, feel free to let your personality shine through in your sales pitches and presentations.
-Share personal anecdotes, or crack a joke; by doing so, you'll come across as more authentic and relatable, which can go a long way in building trust with your prospects.

-Finding creative ways to add personality to your communication can help you stand out from the competition and build stronger relationships with your prospects.
 Use emojis and video messages, and don't be afraid to let your personality shine through in your sales pitches and presentations.
-After all, remote sales can be fun too!
+After all, remote sales can be fun, too!

 Use tools that boost your productivity